yogendra-kokamkar/terraform-ec2-cost-optimization/README.md

 - AWS account with appropriate permissions
 - Excel sheet with instance IDs saved to a specific format in an S3 bucket
+- Terraform installed on your local machine
-- AWS CLI or SDK configured for deployment
+- AWS CLI configured for Terraform

 ## Setup